scostas54/scostas54/README.md

 - 👋 Hi, I’m @scostas54
-- 👀 I’m interested in ...
+- 👀 I’m interested in engineering and programing.
-- 🌱 I’m currently learning docker,SQL, MONGODB, PHP
+- 🌱 I’m currently learning docker, SQL, MONGODB and Python.
-- 💞️ I’m looking to collaborate on collaborative Python projects
+- 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me send me an email
+- 📫 Send me an email: scostas54@gmail.com

 <!---
 scostas54/scostas54 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.